 Trade Secret Items

-The committee will identify trade secret information, documents, and presentation materials that contain potential trade secrets used in the design or construction of the hurricane loss model that the Commission wants the modeling organization to visually display or discuss during the closed portion of a Commission meeting to review models for acceptability.
+The committee will identify trade secret information, documents, and presentation materials that contain potential trade secrets used in the design or construction of the hurricane or flood model that the Commission wants the modeling organization to visually display or discuss during the closed portion of a Commission meeting to review hurricane or flood models for acceptability.

+Consideration of ideas, issues, and concepts

+The committee will discuss, evaluate, and prioritize any ideas, issues, and concepts presented at prior Commission meetings, Committee meetings, or workshops.
+The committee will consider the associated costs and time constraints.

 The meeting of the Acceptability Process Committee will proceed differently, but will follow a similar logical pattern as described above.
-The Acceptability Process Committee will start by reviewing the “Process for Determination of the Acceptability of a Computer Simulation Model.”
+The Acceptability Process Committee will start by reviewing the “Process for Determination of the Acceptability of a Computer Simulation Hurricane Model,” or the “Process for Determination of the Acceptability of a Computer Simulation Flood Model.”
 All proposed revisions will be discussed and any modifications will be considered.
-Objections and comments will be solicited from those participating.
+Comments will be solicited from those participating.
 Finally, any wording or formatting issues will be discussed.

-Following the discussion of the acceptability process, the Acceptability Process Committee will take up other various sections of the Report of Activities by considering their appropriateness and relevancy, proposed revisions and any modifications, any objections, and wording or formatting issues.
+Following the discussion of the acceptability process, the Acceptability Process Committee will take up other various sections of the Hurricane Standards Report of Activities or the Flood Standards Report of Activities by considering their appropriateness and relevancy, proposed revisions and any modifications, and wording or formatting issues.

-As consensus is built and revisions are agreed to, the SBA staff in conjunction with the Professional Team will note the revisions and modifications and produce the draft documents that will be distributed in advance of the Commission meetings that will be held for the purpose of adopting the standards and finalizing the Report of Activities for the next odd-numbered year.
+As consensus is built and revisions are agreed to, the SBA staff in conjunction with the Professional Team will note the revisions and modifications and produce the draft documents that will be distributed in advance of the Commission meetings that will be held for the purpose of adopting the hurricane and flood standards and finalizing the Hurricane Standards Report of Activities for the next odd-numbered year and the Flood Standards Report of Activities every four years.

-Commission Meetings to Adopt Standards
+Commission Meetings to Adopt Hurricane and Flood Standards

-The Chair of the Commission will open the meeting and ask each Committee Chair, who presided over the revisions to the standards, to comment as to the purpose of each standard and any suggested revisions by the committee under each standard.
-This will not only include the standard, but the purpose, the disclosures, the audit requirements, and the forms.
-The Committee Chair along with the Professional Team and SBA staff will discuss and comment on revisions to the standards.
+The Chair of the Commission will open the meeting and ask each Committee Chair, who presided over the revisions to the hurricane and flood standards, to comment as to the purpose of each hurricane and flood standard and any suggested revisions by the committee under each hurricane and flood standard.
+This will not only include the hurricane and flood standard, but the purpose, the disclosures, the audit requirements, and the forms.
+The Committee Chair along with the Professional Team and SBA staff will discuss and comment on revisions to the hurricane and flood standards.
 The Commission members will ask questions and offer further suggestions if necessary and appropriate.
 The Chair may also ask for comments from others in attendance including modeling organizations, regulators, insurers, or the general public.

-Once the discussion is concluded, the Committee Chair should make a motion that the Commission adopt the standard along with the suggested revisions including those associated with the purpose section, the disclosures, the audit requirements, and the forms.
+Once the discussion is concluded, the Committee Chair should make a motion that the Commission adopt the hurricane or flood standard along with the suggested revisions including those associated with the purpose section, the disclosures, the audit requirements, and the forms.
 Another committee member should second the motion.
 The Commission Chair will then ask if there is any further discussion.
 The Commission Chair will recognize Commission members for final comments or questions.
 Once the discussion is completed, the Commission Chair will ask for a roll call vote.
-Each standard (including its accompanying purpose section, disclosures, audit requirements, and forms) shall be voted on separately.
+Each hurricane and flood standard (including its accompanying purpose section, disclosures, audit requirements, and forms) shall be voted on separately.